Adjustable desk riser with two-tier surface

-Many people have become accustom to the belief that, if you own a sit/stand desk, you should be standing all day.
+Many people have become accustomed to the belief that, if you own a standing desk, you should be standing all day.
 This is far from the truth.
 Studies* actually recommend that you work towards standing for two hours in the beginning and eventually build up to standing for four hours a day, alternating between sitting and standing.
 Too much of anything is a bad thing, so don’t negate your standing benefits by ditching sitting completely.

 Even when sitting, many people do not have their desks at the correct height for their bodies, but when standing, it becomes apparent very fast when your desk doesn't match your height.

 A good rule to follow for standing desk posture and height is to keep your elbows at no less than a 90-degree angle and your screen at, or slightly below, eye level**.
-If you're having a tough time getting into the standing routine or feel like your standing desk isn't working its wonders, this could make a world of difference.
+If you're having a tough time getting into the standing routine or feel like your standing desk isn't working its wonders, monitor arms can make a world of difference.
 Monitor arms specifically designed for standing desks can help you to maintain proper standing desk posture by adjusting your computer monitor height separately from your keyboard height.

 One of the many benefits of standing over sitting is the greater ability to move around while working.
 Having a contoured standing mat or fun music on can help get you moving at your desk and make the most of your standing time.

 Posture is something that is extremely important to our health, yet we rarely pay attention to it on a daily basis.
 Having bad posture when you stand can really put a damper on your standing time and end up giving you as bad of back pain as you had when sitting.
 It can also cause a variety of health problems ranging anywhere from general fatigue to constricted blood vessels***.
-To improve your posture at work you can:
+To improve your posture at work, you should:

 One of the first steps you can take to minimize back pain is to adjust your office chair or standing desk stool so that your lower back is supported.
 Proper support when you’re sitting reduces the strain on your back.
-Ideally, a chair that is adjustable will allow you to change the height, back position and tilt, to find the most suitable and supported sitting position.
-Another way of relieving back tension is to keep your knees in line with your hips, either by the way of lowering your seat or resting your feet upon a footrest.
-When you first sit in a chair, make sure that your hips are pushed as far back in the chair as they can go, while actively making an effort to sit straight, yet comfortably and relaxed.
-As a byproduct of this better sitting posture, you’ll notice that your breathing may be easier, because your ribs can move more freely with your spine supported by the chair.
+Ideally, a chair that is adjustable will allow you to change the height, back position and tilt, allowing you to find the most suitable and supported sitting position.
+Another way of relieving back tension is to keep your knees in line with your hips, either by lowering your seat or resting your feet upon a footrest.
+When you sit in a chair, make sure that your hips are pushed as far back in the chair as they can go, while actively making an effort to sit straight, yet comfortable and relaxed.
+As a byproduct of this sitting posture, you’ll notice that your breathing may be easier, because your ribs can move more freely with your spine supported by the chair.

 Now that you have these tips, you're ready to start reaping the benefits of your sit-stand desk.